 Relevant Regulations Require Persistent Attention

 Here are relevant regulations for primary care providers and those that should receive attention in the revenue cycle management and billing departments.
+Paying close attention to ongoing changes reduces the chance of billing denials.

 Relevant Regulations for Primary Care